lesommer/notebooks/README.md

-# notebooks
+# Public notebooks
 Demonstration notebooks

-This is a list of notebooks prepared for illustrtating specific code features to students.
+This is a list of notebooks, mostly prepared for illustrating specific code features to students.